solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/04-Instructor-Led.md

         You can still continue with the workshop, but will need to skip the optional **Semantic Ranking** section, as you will not have the deployed model available.

+    !!! failure "Deployment failed: Postgresql server is not in an accessible state"

+        It's possible a `server is not in an accessible state` error may occur when the Azure Bicep deployment attempts to add the PostgreSQL Admin User after the PostgreSQL Server has been provisioned.
+This can occur if the PostgreSQL server is still being provisioned in the Azure backend, but the Deployment returned that it's successful already.
+If you encounter this error, simply re-run the `azd up` command.

+        ```
+        ERROR: error executing step command 'provision': deployment failed: error deploying infrastructure: deploying to subscription:

+        Deployment Error Details:
+        AadAuthOperationCannotBePerformedWhenServerIsNotAccessible: The server 'psql-datacvdjta5pfnc5e' is not in an accessible state to perform Azure AD Principal operation.
+Please make sure the server is accessible before executing Azure AD Principal operations.
+        ```

 4. On successful completion you will see a `SUCCESS: ...` message on the console.

 !!! tip "When following the Instructor-Led version of this guide, it is required to run all `azd up` and `azd deploy` commands from within the `./workshop` folder."